 A Summary of TULIP

 Now, don’t forget that Calvin was a sinful human just like everyone else.
 I am not saying that he was perfect, or that anyone should try to follow him above or even beside Christ.
-I am saying that Calvin was a hero of the Christian Faith, and we are fools to disregard or disparage someone like Calvin – especially if we haven’t even read anything he actually said for himself.
+I am saying that Calvin was a hero of the Christian Faith, and we are fools to disregard or disparage someone like Calvin – especially if we haven’t even read much of what he actually said or wrote for himself.